Raf Vallone: Football

 Vallone played association football from a young age, as a member of the Unione Libera Italiana del Calcio (ULIC) youth club for Turin, winning the championship for the 1930–31 season.
-He began playing professionally in 1934 while still a law student, entering Serie A for Torino F.C. as a midfielder.
+He began playing professionally in 1934 while still a law student, entering Serie A for Torino as a midfielder.
 He won the Coppa Italia with his team in the 1935–36 season.
 He played for Novara in the 1939–40 season, and retired after 1941.